yazanelmasri/Django-Titans/README.md

 This platform is designed to provide a seamless and efficient way for users to book various car services.
 Whether you need routine maintenance, emergency repairs, or specialised services, our site connects you with trusted service providers in your area.
 Our goal is to create a functioning and responsive website, that allows users to post, comment and like or unlike recipes.
 This project has been built for educational purposes.

 ## Table of Contents
-UX
+- UX
--User Stories
+1. User Stories
-Scope
+- Scope
 -Features
-Structure
+- Structure
-Wireframes
+- Wireframes
-Database schema
+- Database schema
-Surface
+- Surface
-Technologies Used
+- Technologies Used
-Testing
+- Testing
-Deployment
+- Deployment
-Credits
+- Credits

 UX
 *